-5. A coach addresses and co-creates systems to help clients maintain accountability and follow through on action steps.
+5. A coach addresses and co-creates systems to help clients maintain accountability and follow-through on action steps.

-Accountability is where the rubber meets the road.
-Managing progress and accountability is a skill that coaches display by combining curious questions with direct communication in order to help clients develop a plan-in addition to action steps-to ensure follow-through.
-Oftentimes, helping clients think about accountability and why it is important for them to follow through helps boost the chances that your client will complete the designed action plan.
+Managing progress and accountability is a skill that coaches display by combining curious questions with direct communication to ensure the follow-through of the welldesigned actions/plan.
+Helping clients think about accountability and its importance helps boost the chances that they will complete the designed action plan.
+Accountability makes up a large portion of value for the client.